NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Ghosts in the Storm (Move).md

 Granted by [[Feats/Ghosts in the Storm|Ghosts in the Storm]]

-The creature is concealed, and its Strikes gain the _shock_ rune.
+You are concealed, and your Strikes gain the _shock_ rune.

 *Source: Pathfinder Rage of Elements*
 *OGL*